Deal railway station: Early years

 Deal was originally the terminus of a South Eastern Railway branch line from Minster Junction through Sandwich and opened on 1 July 1847.
 This meant the original services to London ran via Canterbury, Ashford, Tonbridge, Redhill and Croydon to London Bridge.
 Charles Dickens attended the celebrations that accompanied the opening of the line.
-The link south to Dover was delayed by commercial rivalry between the two Kent railway companies, the South Eastern Railway and the London, Chatham & Dover Railway.
+The link south to Dover was delayed by commercial rivalry between the two Kent railway companies, the South Eastern Railway and the London, Chatham and Dover Railway.
 However, the companies finally agreed to build the line jointly and it opened on 15 June 1881.

 The original single platform with its 2-storey 1847 building became the new 'up' platform.
 This line now continued south under a new flyover carrying London Road and necessitated demolition of the middle houses in Sunnyside Terrace.
 The siding next to this was extended to become a through siding.
 Finally, a new 'down' platform was built to the west with buildings similar to those at Walmer.
 The existence of this middle siding explains the gap between the current tracks.
 The footbridge, which originally had a roof, also dates to 1881.